0xAdk/2hol_docker_win_builder/README.md

 ```

 This will
-1. create the docker file
+1. create the docker image
 2. build the game
 3. place the built game in `output`